Ladislaus Farkas: Education and career

 Farkas was born in Dunajská Streda, Slovakia as the son of a pharmacist.
 In 1908, the family moved to Nagyvárad in Transylvania (today Oradea in Romania), where his father ran a pharmacy.
-The family attends a synagogue affiliated with Neolog Judaism.
-Farkas studied at the Gymnasium in Oradea, then spent two years at the Technical University of Vienna.
+The family attended a synagogue affiliated with Neolog Judaism.
+Farkas studied at the Gymnasium in Oradea, then spent two years at the Technische Hochschule in Vienna (now TU Wien).
 He continued his studies in Berlin where he entered the Kaiser Wilhelm Institute of Chemistry in 1924.
 His thesis supervisor was Karl Friedrich Bonhoeffer, with whom he established strong friendships.
 He obtained his doctorate in 1928 and was appointed personal assistant to the German chemist Fritz Haber that same year.